bradenburt/bburt_resume/docs/index.md

 __IRS 990 (Non-Profit) Predictions__

 - Predictive model for non-profit organizations, classifying them into their IRS categories using Natural Language Processing
-- Performed machine learning and big data analytics locally using PySpark and Docker, and then in a cloud based system using Azure Databricks
+- Performed machine learning and big data analytics locally using Docker, then in Azure Databricks utilizing tools such as PySpark, SparkSQL and Docker
 - Created model to predict non-profit categories with 90% precision

 `September 2020 - December 2020`
 __Madison High School__, Consultant through Research and Business Development Center

-- Managed a team of students who received a local high school basketball team’s statistics to analyze
+- Managed a team of students that received a local high school basketball team’s statistics to analyze
 - Git/Github managed project that leveraged Python to create visuals in the Altiar package
 - Trained beginner-level team members on basics of object-oriented design, git and version control, databases and queries, and code documentation

 `September 2020 - December 2020`
 __Fantasy Basketball Dashboard__